10 Ways to Create a Positive Learning Classroom Environment with Children

 Susan Brown

-From the moment the children arrive in your classroom until they leave at the end of the lesson, they need to feel comfortable.
-The more comfortable they feel, the more they will be ready to learn.
+When teaching Young Learners or Kindergarten, the classroom environment is incredibly important.
+From the moment the children arrive until they leave at the end of the lesson, they need to feel comfortable and secure.
+The more comfortable they feel, the more ready they will be to learn.

 1. Create space

-Ensure the room is arranged so that you can accommodate all the children.
-Ask yourself if there are enough chairs and space for the children to be able to move and be creative.
+Make sure the room is arranged so you can accommodate all the children.
+Think about whether there are enough chairs, and whether the children have enough space to move, sit together, or work creatively.
 Wherever possible, avoid having children sitting at tables for long periods of time, if at all.
+Young Learners need space to move.

 2. Have a quiet area